mccurcio/mccurcio.github.io/_posts/2022-03-15-tiddlywiki.md

 ![](/assets/img/making-tw.png)

->NOTE: Tiddlywiki uses its own variation of Markdown so to begin use the Editor tools to help you used to the changes.
+>CAUTION: Tiddlywiki uses its own variation of Markdown so try the Editor tools to help you get used to the changes.

-Once you have written you title, note, and chosen a good tag name,
+Add you title, note, and choose a good tag name and you are all set.

-- Use the Grey Checkmark to accept your note.
+- Click the Grey Checkmark to accept your note.

-- Use the RED checkmark on the far-right and save your work.
+- Click RED checkmark on the far-right and save your work.

-> If you make a mistake, use the trash-can to delete it.
+>But if you make a mistake, use the trash-can to delete.

 **Those are the basics**.

-Now you are ready to dive in to learn more.
+Now you are ready to dive in.